KipCollo/ToolsCorn/DevOps/orchestration/kubernetes/Readme.md

   2. Replication Controller.
   3. Endpoints Controller.
   4. service Account and Token Controller.
+Control plane component that runs controller processes.
+Logically, each controller is a separate process, but to reduce complexity, they are all compiled into a single binary and run in a single process.
+There are many different types of controllers.
+Some examples of them are:
+1. Node controller: Responsible for noticing and responding when nodes go down.
+2. Job controller: Watches for Job objects that represent one-off tasks, then creates Pods to run those tasks to completion.
+3. EndpointSlice controller: Populates EndpointSlice objects (to provide a link between Services and Pods).
+4. ServiceAccount controller: Create default ServiceAccounts for new namespaces.
 The cloud-controller-manager interacts with agents outside of the cloud.
 It handles tasks once handled by kube-controller-manager.
 This allows faster changes without altering the core Kubernetes control process.
 Each kubelet must use the --cloud-provider-external settings passed to the binary.

+A Kubernetes control plane component that embeds cloud-specific control logic.
+The cloud controller manager lets you link your cluster into your cloud provider's API, and separates out the components that interact with that cloud platform from components that only interact with your cluster.

+`cloud-controller-manager`:- The cloud-controller-manager only runs controllers that are specific to your cloud provider.
+If you are running Kubernetes on your own premises, or in a learning environment inside your own PC, the cluster does not have a cloud controller manager.
+As with the kube-controller-manager, the cloud-controller-manager combines several logically independent control loops into a single binary that you run as a single process.
+You can scale horizontally (run more than one copy) to improve performance or to help tolerate failures.
+The following controllers can have cloud provider dependencies:
+1. Node controller: For checking the cloud provider to determine if a node has been deleted in the cloud after it stops responding
+2. Route controller: For setting up routes in the underlying cloud infrastructure
+3. Service controller: For creating, updating and deleting cloud provider load balancers

 These components store and manage the state of the cluster, but they aren’t what runs the application containers.